UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 We did not get the house with the white picket fence either.

-Ava is nine years old.
-Oskar is seven years old.
-And, Lucy is five years old.
+Ava is now tens years old.
+Oskar is now eight years old.
+And, Lucy is now six years old.

 We have been to eight hospitals in five different states.
 We have seen over fifty specialists.
 And, we still do not have answers for our children’s health concerns.
 Similar to many Rare and Undiagnosed families, we have had countless emergency room visits, hospital admittance and even lived at the hospital for six weeks.
 This is nothing compared to the many families living in hospitals around the world.
 I will not complain about six weeks.